TerryV8/click-count/docs/replication.md

 net.bridge.bridge-nf-call-iptables = 1
 ```

-Launch the command to apply the change:
+To apply the change, launch the command :
 ```console
 sysctl --system
 ```